The best free (and paid) sites for stock photos

 Biggest perks of using Pixabay:

-✅ Pixabay's SafeSearch filter blocks any inappropriate or explicit images from your search results
+βœ… pixabay's SafeSearch filter blocks any inappropriate or explicit images from your search results, and

 Screenshot of Pixabay's homepage

-With over 6 million images and audio files to choose from, finding the right content on CC Search can take a little time.
+With more than six million images and audio files to choose from, finding the right content on CC Search can take a little time.
 But you’ll quickly notice that a lot of the images and audio are unique and will help your content stand out from the crowd.

 The site also has a detailed search function to filter content based on licensing agreements.
 Thanks to these filters, each image has instructions on exactly how the image needs to be attributed according to licensing restrictions: